ArdaxHz/mupl/readme.md

 - `[group]` can be a list of groups.
 Separate each separate group with a `+`.
 Groups can be a key for the `name_id_map.json` file or the group ids.

-Copy the `.env.example` file and remove the `.example`.
+Copy the `config.ini.example` file and remove the `.example`.
 Put the respective details next to the equals sign.
 - `GROUP_FALLBACK_ID` will be used if the upload file has no groups, you can leave this blank if you do not wish to upload to any group.
 - `NUMBER_OF_IMAGES_UPLOAD` is the number of images to upload at once, a maximum of 10 images can be uploaded at once.
 - `UPLOAD_RETRY` is the number of times to retry uploading images or committing (releasing) the chapter.